fossabot/noah/docs/Open Source.md

 License (Apache License 2.0) https://github.com/cockroachdb/cockroach/blob/master/LICENSE

-> Noah's internal wire protocol and message handling is inherited directly from CockroachDB, the connExecutor is also used to handle query processing.
+> Noah's internal wire protocol and message handling and wire code is inherited directly from CockroachDB, the connExecutor is also used to handle query processing.
 But the query parser, key value store and raft implementations have all been removed and replaced with a custom version to route queries to an external Postgres database.